-As it turns out, "We didn't choose Elba, Elba chose us."
+Liles said, "We didn't choose Elba, Elba chose us."

-He explained that his company owns commercial properties in several locations in Genesee County.
+Oliver’s owned commercial properties in several locations in Genesee County.
 They looked at property in Le Roy and Corfu, but the drive time didn't work.
 The Elba option was only a six-minute commute from Batavia, and although it required an extensive overhaul, Liles said they acted quickly to seize the opportunity.

 "It called to us, and we acted fast," he said.
 "It had a cute barn for the store, loading docks, smooth concrete.
 We converted the inside; insulated it; added central heat and air-conditioning, put in steel walls that are easy to clean, new hoods for the ovens.
 Redid the roofs, which were pretty worn.
 It's nice."

-A groundswell of corporate and wholesale customers is driving the expansion.
 Liles said they are providing a large catalog company with private-label candies and are growing sales in Virginia, North and South Carolina, and are looking at an opportunity in Georgia.

 Liles said "I love doing all this.
 It's fun, exciting but also very scary."